eclipse-pass/pass-documentation/developer-documentation/pass-docker/README.md

 ## Demo Environment
-The "demo" yml file describes an early system meant to demonstrate new technologies and services that are available in PASS.
+The `demo` yml file describes an early system meant to demonstrate new technologies and services that are available in PASS.

 ### Running A Demo Instance of PASS
 In order to run a demo instance of the PASS project using Docker Compose you need to specify the correct `yml` file and the correct `env` file.